GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 **Feature**

 <details>
- <summary>Search bar added on TechPass portal</summary>
+ <summary>Search bar added on TechPass Portal</summary>

-We have updated TechPass portal with a new search bar feature that allows users to search for specific applications.
+We have updated TechPass Portal with a new search bar feature that allows users to search for specific applications.
 Additionally, tenants can also use the search bar to search for applications and OTP Credentials.

 </details>